gurrier/localvolts/README.md

             {{ (forecast | sort(attribute='earningsFlexUp') | last).start_time if forecast else None }}
 ```

-**Optional: charting settled prices alongside the forecast.** With the [ApexCharts Card](https://github.com/RomRider/apexcharts-card) (available in HACS) you can plot the settled price you actually paid alongside the forecast on a single chart - the last 24 hours to the left of a "now" marker, the next 24 hours to the right.
+## Charting settled prices alongside the forecast

+With the [ApexCharts Card](https://github.com/RomRider/apexcharts-card) (available in HACS) you can plot the settled price you actually paid alongside the forecast on a single chart - the last 24 hours to the left of a "now" marker, the next 24 hours to the right.

 ```yaml
 type: custom:apexcharts-card